 What You Should Know

-• New carpet is the lowest VOC-emitting floor covering and one of the lowest-emitting products used in new construction and renovation – much lower than products such as paint.
+• New carpet is one of the lowest-emitting products used in new construction and renovation – much lower than products such as paint.
 The already low VOC emission of new carpet drops significantly after 24 hours—even sooner with fresh air ventilation.

 • Carpet manufacturers were the first in the flooring industry to thoroughly study their products for indoor air quality effects in commercial settings.
 CRI worked with the Environmental Protection Agency (EPA), the Consumer Product Safety Commission (CPSC), academic institutions and independent laboratories to evaluate carpet’s role in the indoor environment.

 • CRI also worked with California’s Sustainable Building Task Force and Department of Health to certify carpet and adhesives.
-Green Label Plus meets, and even exceeds, the low-emitting product testing protocols used by the Collaborative for High Performance Schools (CHPS).
+Green Label Plus exceeds the low-emitting product testing protocols used by the Collaborative for High Performance Schools (CHPS).